-In a woman with known ovarian cancer, a rise in CA-125 usually means that the disease has progressed or recurred.
-A decrease in CA-125 usually means the disease is responding to treatment.
+In a woman who has ovarian cancer, a rise in CA-125 usually means that the disease has progressed or come back (recurred).
+A decrease in CA-125 usually means the disease is responding to current treatment.

-In a woman who has not already been diagnosed with ovarian cancer, an elevated CA-125 can mean a number of things.
-While it can indicate that she has ovarian cancer, it can also indicate other types of cancer, as well as several benign diseases such as endometriosis.
+In a woman who has not been diagnosed with ovarian cancer, a rise in CA-125 may mean a number of things.
+While it may mean that she has ovarian cancer, it can also indicate other types of cancer, as well as several other diseases, such as endometriosis, which are not cancer.

-When used in healthy women, an elevated CA-125 usually doesnot mean ovarian cancer is present.
-The vast majority of healthy women with an elevated CA-125 do not have ovarian cancer (or any other cancer for that matter).
+In healthy women, an elevated CA-125 usually does not mean ovarian cancer is present.
+Most healthy women with an elevated CA-125 do not have ovarian cancer, or any other cancer.

 - Excessive bleeding